Covid-19: Experts respond to 'mixed bag' of rollbacks

 The Otago University professor was happy to see masking requirements kept in healthcare and aged-care facilities - as has already been signalled.

-But he was disappointed they'd no longer needed to be worn on public transport, which he described as a "crowded, contained and contact environment".
+But he was disappointed they'd no longer needed to be worn on public transport, which he described as a "crowded, contained and high-contact environment".

 "That may be the only transport option for low-income New Zealanders - and they're going to be more exposed to infectious people for long periods than others," Baker told the Herald from Manila.